statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 # Safety

 Since the channel only closes from a `Challenge` state, and the channel only enters a challenge state when the adjudicator sees a supported state, Alice must have been, at some point in time, satisfied with any state that the channel closes with.
-However, it may not close with the latest state.
+However, there may be a later state which should supersede the challenge state; if Alice (or some other party) does not act, the channel may close in the out-of-date challenge state.

 Assume that Bob has become malicious, and he is willing to consume an exorbitant amount of resources to grief Alice.
 Suppose the state is currently `Open(m)`, and Alice holds a supported state `s` with turn `n >= m`.